Dumitru8118/JobsAggregator/BDD_docs.md

 - The search results should include job titles, companies, and brief descriptions.
 - I should be able to click on a job listing to view the full job description.

-### Story 2: As a job seeker, I want to scrape job descriptions from a specific website, so that I can aggregate job listings from multiple sources.
+### Story 2: As a SYSTEM, I want to scrape job descriptions from a specific website, so that I can aggregate job listings from multiple sources.

 **Scenario:** Scraping job descriptions
 - **Given:** I have provided the URL of the website to scrape